Azure/terraform-azurerm-avm-ptn-aca-lza-hosting-environment/modules/sample_application/README.md

 ### <a name="output_fqdn"></a> [fqdn](#output\_fqdn)

-Description: Public FQDN of the latest revision of the Container App.
+Description: Public FQDN of the Container App (base hostname without revision suffix).

 ### <a name="output_id"></a> [id](#output\_id)